anju-chhetri/HuffmanZipper/README.md

 # HuffmanZipper
-A 4th Semester project on Data Structure and Algorithms </br>
+A 4th Semester project on Data Structure and Algorithms. </br>
-A simple text compressor created using Huffman Coding Algorithm.
+This is a simple text compressor created using Huffman Coding Algorithm.

 Data Structures and Algorithms used:
 * Huffman Coding Algorithm